Cutaiar/spotify-workbench/README.md

 ## Backend

 The backend is just a simple express server that listens on `localhost:3001` for `POST` requests that have a `JSON` body.
 The body should be a `JSON Array` where each element is a `URI` for an album cover.
-It will stitch these images together into a wallpaper and return the wallpaper as `TBD`.
+It will stitch these images together into a wallpaper and return the wallpaper as a base64 encoded string in the body of the response.

 ### Run